cognitedata/cognite-gql-pygen/README.md

 project may also become deprecated if the experimentation turns out to be a dead end.

-The core functionality is to provide a Python client that match a data model.
+The core functionality is to provide a Python client that matches a data model.
 This enables the developer the following benefits

 * Client side validation of the data before writing it to CDF.
-* Autocompletion matching the data model in the integrated developer environment (IDE).
+* Autocompletion is matching the data model in the integrated developer environment (IDE).
 This is important as it enables:
-  * Discoverability of data model through Python.
+  * Discoverability of a data model through Python.
   * Reduced typing errors in development.
 * Keeping the language domain specific for the developer.
 Instead of working with generic concepts such as instances, nodes, edges, the developer can work with the concepts in the data model.